 Interest

 Next, your brand sets itself apart or educates customers about your offer.
-Finding ways to appeal to your customer’s emotions is highly effective at this stage.
+Finding ways to appeal to your customer’s emotions and ensuring customer satisfaction is highly effective at this stage.
 Creating a resonant or clever message is the best way to do this.
 You should also consider using customer stories.
-The more attractive a prospect finds what you offer, the lower your customer acquisition cost.

 Also, by engaging existing customers in the acquisition business model, you can increase customer lifetime value (LTV) because the customer feels like they are part of the team.